ammojest/react-form-hook-with-yup/README.md

 This is an example of a multi-step form created with react-form-hooks and uses Yup validation.

 ## Why have I created this?
-This was a small project to help me understand how react-form-hooks work and how to add validation.
+This was a small project to help me understand how react-form-hooks work and how to add validation within a Next Js Application.